NCAR/seqgentools/README.rst

 Getting-started
 =================

 Whenever possible, "seqgentools" follows conventions of using "itertools_" so that user can leverage of their knowledge about "itertools_".
-If you are not familiar with "_itertools_", I believe, it is worth of investing a couple of miniutes to see what it can do for you.
+If you are not familiar with "itertools_", I believe, it is worth of investing a couple of miniutes to see what it can do for you.

 Doing is believing: please follow examples shown below to get an idea of how "seqgentools" works.